On order of vanishing of characteristic elements: Algebraic preliminaries

 \subsection{Akashi series}

 We continue to let $G$ denote a compact $p$-adic Lie group without $p$-torsion, which contains a closed normal subgroup $H$ such that $\Ga:= G/H \cong \Zp$.
-In this subsection, we introduce an algebraic invariant which was first defined by Coates-Schneider-Sujatha in \cite{CSS} and played an important role in the study of Selmer groups over non-commutative $p$-adic Lie extensions (see \cite{CF+, Ze11}).
+We now introduce an algebraic invariant that was first defined by Coates-Schneider-Sujatha in \cite{CSS} which has played an important role in the study of Selmer groups over non-commutative $p$-adic Lie extensions (see \cite{CF+, Ze11}).

 \bd[\cite{CSS}] Let $M$ be a finitely generated $\Zp\ps{G}$-module.
 Suppose that $M$ has the property that $H_i(H,M)$ is a torsion $\Zp\ps{\Ga}$-module for every $i$.
 We define the Akashi series of $M$ to be